 |ACT - English score||27|

-*Please see below for instructions on submitting scores.
+*Please click the links listed above for instructions on submitting scores.

 2) Successfully completing an intensive English program:

 |BridgeEnglish Language Center||Successful completion of program level B2|